oriuminc/pantzbot/MYPLANET.md

 - There are tons of community scripts available: https://github.com/github/hubot-scripts/blob/master/src/scripts/

+- This repo doesn't contain the hubot codebase, but the `packages.json` file pulls in that codebase, among other things.

-- Community scripts are already pulled in as a package via `package.json`, so we just need to enable them in in `hubot-scripts.json`.
+- Community scripts are already pulled in as a package via `package.json`, so we just need to enable them in `hubot-scripts.json`.

 - Custom scripts can be placed as `scripts/*.coffee`.
-These do not need to be loaded in in `hubot-scripts.json`.
+Unlike community scripts, these do not need to be enabled via `hubot-scripts.json`.

 - A few scripts come with the actual hubot package (rather than the community scripts package) and are also pulled in via `package.json`.